Multiscale Methods for wave propagation in materials with sign-changing coefficients: Introduction

 From a mathematical perspective, the extraordinary properties of metamaterials are often reflected in the coefficients of the governing partial differential equations (PDEs), which may deviate from the assumptions of classical theory.
 Consider NIMs, where the electronic permittivity and magnetic permeability are both negative.
 When NIMs are embedded in a conventional medium, i.e. air, the governing PDEs exhibit coefficients that change sign globally.
 In a time-harmonic regime, this can transform a coercive operator into a non-coercive one, potentially leading to ill-posedness.
 This scenario poses significant challenges for both the theoretical analysis and numerical simulations.
 Over the past two decades, mathematicians have made considerable progress in understanding the rich insights of these PDEs, laying a robust foundation for numerical investigations.
 In particular, the $\texttt{T}$-coercivity theory introduced by Bonnet-Ben Dhia, Ciarlet, and Zwölf in their work \cite{Bonnet2016} is of particular importance, which establishes a unified framework for the well-posedness of PDEs with sign-changing coefficients.
-The key idea behind \texttt{T}-coercivity is to devise a bijective map $\mathcal{T}$ that enables the inf-sup (Banach--N\v{e}cas--Babu\v{s}ka) condition to hold trivially.
-The construction of $\mathcal{T}$ is based only on the geometric information of the interfaces that separate the subdomains with different signs of the coefficient.
-The main statement of the \texttt{T}-coercivity theory is that if the contrast ratio between the negative and positive coefficients is sufficiently large, then the model problem becomes well-posed.
-In \cite{BonnetBenDhia2012}, the sharpest condition of the contrast ratio was derived to ensure well-posedness on certain simple interface problems.
-Further extensions of the \texttt{T}-coercivity theory encompass Helmholtz-like problems \cite{CiarletJr.2012}, time-harmonic Maxwell equations \cite{BonnetBenDhia2014,BonnetBenDhia2014a}, eigenvalue problems \cite{Carvalho2017}, and mixed problems \cite{Barre2023}.
+The central idea of \texttt{T}-coercivity is to construct a bijective operator $\mathcal{T}$ such that the inf--sup condition is automatically satisfied.
+The construction of the operator $\mathcal{T}$ relies solely on the geometric configuration of the interfaces separating subdomains with coefficients of different signs.
+The \texttt{T}-coercivity theory guarantees the well-posedness of the model problem in situations where the Lax--Milgram theorem is not applicable. {In particular, well-posedness is ensured when the contrast ratio between the positive and negative coefficients is sufficiently large.
+The contrast ratio is defined as $ \Upsilon = \frac{\sigma_{\min}^+}{\sigma_{\max}^-},$ where $\sigma_{\min}^+$ denotes the minimum positive coefficient and $\sigma_{\max}^-$ denotes the maximum absolute value of the negative coefficients.} In \cite{BonnetBenDhia2012}, a sharp condition on the contrast ratio was established to guarantee well-posedness for certain classes of simple interface problems.
+The \texttt{T}-coercivity theory has since been extended to a broader range of problems, including Helmholtz-type equations \cite{CiarletJr.2012}, time-harmonic Maxwell systems \cite{BonnetBenDhia2014,Dhia2014}, eigenvalue problems \cite{Carvalho2017}, and mixed formulations \cite{Barre2023}.